© Crown copyright 2020

 Telephone: 01844 351833

 The reserve is an important area of ancient semi-natural woodland.
-In early mediaeval times it was part of the royal manorial estate of Leighton, hence its name ‘King’s Wood’.
+In early mediaeval times it was part of the royal manorial estate of Leighton, hence the name ‘King’s Wood’.
 Part of Rushmere Country Park is included in the reserve.

-Management: jointly owned and managed by Central Bedfordshire Council, the Greensand Trust, the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, Bedfordshire County Council and Lafarge Aggregates
+Management: jointly owned and managed by Central Bedfordshire Council, the Greensand Trust, the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, and Tarmac.

 Features of interest